jobteaser/erl-otp/README.md

 ## Introduction
-The repository contains an OTP library application which provides various utilies related to HOTP (HMAC-based one-time passwords) and TOTP (time-based one-time passwords).
+The repository contains an OTP library application which provides various utilities related to HOTP (HMAC-based one-time passwords) and TOTP (time-based one-time passwords).

 ## Build